matdombrock/luanti-wyrm-cube/mods/wyrm_cube/WC_GUIDE.md

 - To use a potion, simply right click on it in your hand.
 - You will be warned a few seconds before the potion expires.

-WARNING: Some potitons can be pretty dangerous.
+WARNING: Some potions can be pretty dangerous.
 Use them with caution.
-You dont want to end up 100 blocks in the air when one wears off.
+You don't want to end up 100 blocks in the air when one wears off.

 NOTE: I've heard that mixing potions can lead to strange effects.
 I have no idea what will happen if you mix them.